aj-spec/aj-spec/README.md

 - 🔭 I’m currently working on various projects
 - 🌱 I’m currently learning AI and ML
-- 👯 I’m looking to collaborate on with developers on any projects and hackathons.
+- 👯 I’m looking to collaborate with developers on any project or hackathon.
 - 💬 Ask me about ... anything
 - ⚡ Fun fact: Love exploring things